frypf/pylips/README.md

 1. `power_on` - Turns on the TV even if it's in a deep sleep mode.
 You might need to run `allow_power_on` first, although it was not needed for me.
 1. `allow_power_on` - Allows to remotely power on the TV via chromecast requests.
 1. `google_assistant` - Allows to pass requests to Google Assistant if your model supports it.
 Requires a `--body` argument containing a `query` with the command that you want to pass to Google Assistant.
 See example below.
+1. `wake_on_lan` - Attempts to wake the TV via WOL (must be enabled in TV settings).
+Executing `power_on` on non-Android TVs will execute this command.
+1. `power_off` - Switches TV off - fails if already off.

 **Examples of using the built-in commands:**